GalMichaeli/046211-Stock-Price-Forecasting-with-xLSTM/README.md

 using the following features: Open, High, Low, Close and Adjusted Close prices, and the daily Volume.
 Data preprocessing included applying a simple moving average with window of length 10 and transforming the prices to their natural logarithm.
 Due to the length of the time series, we opted to assign only 64% to training, 16% to validation and the remaining 20% to testing.

+## Model Architecture
+As recommended by [xLSTMTime](https://arxiv.org/pdf/2407.10240), the architecture we used is as depicted in the following figure.

 ## Repository Orgnization